3plus/zipato-android-app/doc/SETATTRIBUTES.md

 #Set attributes

-When a user click on a list (in the right) the proper controller for that is display on the screen if exist of course or the list of its attributes + value is display as default.
+When a user click on a list (in the right) the proper controller for that particular entity is displayed on the screen if it exist or the list of its attributes and their values is display as default.

-To load the controller for a type with first look at his template id, for example if templateid = "camera" we load the camera controller where the user will be able to stream a video on that particular camera.
-If template ID is missing we loop trough its attribute.definition.cluster to load the proper controller.
+To load the controller for a type with first look at it's template id, for example if templateid = "camera" we load the camera controller where the user will be able to stream a video from it.
+If template ID is missing we then0 loop trough it's attribute.definition.cluster to find and load the proper controller.

 __Example__ :